raghavchhetri/matrix_slm/README.md

     a. `move_func()` to auto-generate a list of beam positions to run multiprocessing on

     b. `mask_func()` to compute phase mask for each beam position.

-It calls the `target_func()` module to define target pattern for each beam position.
+    c. `target_func()` to define target pattern for each beam position.
 All above target pattern selections are available

        Rules for beam positions on a 3x3 grid:
        - Each beam has two choices: 0 or +step, then 2^9 = 512 combinations
-       - Each beam has two choices: 0 or -step (512-1 combinations: all zeros is already counted)
+       - Each beam has two choices: 0 or -step (511 combinations: all zeros is already counted)
-       - Each beam has two choices: +step or -step (512-2 combinations: all +step already counted, all -step already counted) So, only considering 1533 combinations out of possible 3^9 combinations
+       - Each beam has two choices: +step or -step (510 combinations: all +step and all -step already counted) So, only considering 1533 combinations out of possible 3^9 combinations